mondogenerate/DFIR/EntraIR/IR-OAuth.md

 $servicePrincipals = Get-AzADServicePrincipal
 ```

-## Az Module - Get App Credentials created in the last X days and associated service principals
+## Az - Get App Credentials created in the last X days and associated service principals
 ```powershell
 # Get App CredentialsCreated in the last X days
 # Define the number of days back you want to filter